The goal of the Qualified New Business Venture (QNBV) Program is to incent equity investment in technology-based businesses in the state of Wisconsin.

 A certified business must provide a statement in its private placement memorandum or equivalent documents indicating that WEDC does not endorse the quality of management of the business and is not liable for damages or losses to an investor.

 Each qualified business must be recertified in each taxable year in which it desires certification.
+If applicable, WEDC will consider the information contained in the company’s annual performance report as an application for recertification.
 The company will also be required to provide a final report when it is determined that the company will not be pursuing recertification or is decertified by WEDC.

 The certified company agrees that it will not relocate outside of this state during the 3 years after it receives an investment under which a tax credit may be claimed and agrees to pay WEDC a penalty if the business relocates outside of this state during that 3-year period.
 For the purposes of this paragraph, a business relocates outside of this state when the business locates more than 51% of any of the following outside of this state: